 As a parent, you are your child’s first and most important teacher.
 To help your child succeed in school, it is important to know that children perform better and feel better about coming to school when parents and families are active in their schools.
-Several studies indicate that a child’s performance in school is more dependent on what the family accomplishes.
+Several studies indicate that a child’s performance in school is more dependent on parental involvement, consistent support, and the learning environment at home.

-There are many ways parents can support their children’s learning at home and throughout the school.
+Parents can support their children’s learning in various ways, both at home and throughout their school experience.
 We have listed some guidelines that will enable you to help your child succeed in school.

 1. Meet your child’s teacher:

-As a parent, it is important that you know your child’s teacher.
-As soon as the school year starts, try to find a way to meet your child’s teacher.
+As a parent, you must know your child’s teacher.
+As soon as the school year starts, find a way to meet your child’s teacher.
 Inform your child’s teacher that you wish to support your child’s learning endeavours.
 Make it clear that the teacher can get in touch with you if your child ever has any issues at school.
 You can also talk with your child’s teacher and offer some tips for developing a partnership with your child’s teacher.
 Schools like Greensprings are deliberate about making parents meet their child’s teacher in the presence of the child, by organizing tea parties at the beginning of a new school year.
-Parents are given the opportunity to talk about their children and state their learning expectations.
+Parents are allowed to talk about their children and state their learning expectations.

 2. Establish a Homework Routine: